romanowski/blog/AkkaPaint.md

 }
 ```

-What is illustrated here:
+This solution is illustrated here:

 ![AkkaPaint shard and entities](akkapaint/AkkaPaint-blog-board-shard.png)

-Creating cluster and obtaining `ShardRegion` reference (`ShardRegion` is an local actor representing the entrance to the cluster) can look like this:
+Creating a cluster and obtaining the `ShardRegion` reference (`ShardRegion` is a local actor representing the entrance to the cluster) can look like this:

 ```scala
  def initializeClusterSharding(actorSystemConf: Config): ActorSystem = {